drop-games/eb-docs/docs/Whitepaper/intro.md

 Connect with your metamask account, download the game **_Duel to earn_**

-The point of this game is for players to enjoy the gameplay, posibiliries to earn shjould be always secondary.
+The point of this game is for players to enjoy the gameplay, posibiliries to earn are just as important for the sake of us getting rich.

 ## Blockchain

+True blockchain gaming is the culmination of **Achievements/Item Ownership/User driven developement** trends withing gamedev of the last 15 years, along with **Decentralization/Permisionlessness/Determinism** of the blockchain

 Blockchain game is not only about having NFTs, but also about the game being deterministic because of the blockchain as well as allowing everything to be